nest/nest-simulator/doc/examples/BrodyHopfield.rst

     drive = nest.Create('ac_generator')

-Set the parameters specified above for the generators using ``SetStatus``.
+Set the parameters specified above for the generators using :py:func:`.SetStatus`.

 .. code-block:: default